hku-systems/SOTER/README.md

 - A pdf files named `senvgg.pdf` in `~/atc22-artifact/SOTER/figure/`,
   containing the partition sensitivity study of SOTER.
-- You can also find the log files for generating this figure in `/home/xian/atc22-artifact/SOTER/script/sensitivity`
+- You can also find the log files for generating this figure in `/home/xian/atc22-artifact/SOTER/script/sensitivity`.

 **Expected results:**

 - SOTER's inference latency grows as the input tensor shape increases (match **C4**).
-- SOTER's inference latency decreases as the partition ratio increases, i.e., more operators are partitioned to an untrusted GPU for computing inferences (match **C5**).
+- SOTER's inference latency decreases as the partition ratio increases, i.e., more operators are partitioned to an untrusted GPU for assisting inferences (match **C5**).

 ### Experiment 4: The pattern between SOTER's fingerprint protocol and fixed fingerprint baseline (20 mins)